steveram/objective-c/iOS/HOWTO/Data Synchronization/README.md

 **This demo app and document are a work in progress.
 Please contact us at support@pubnub.com with any questions not answered in this document or demo app.**

 The following application is a demo implementation of Data Sync on iOS.
+To follow along with the JavaScript Data Sync browser, connect with the same settings to: http://pubnub.github.io/pubnub-datasync-browser/

 All method descriptions are available within [PubNub+DataSynchronization.h](https://github.com/pubnub/objective-c/blob/ds-beta/PubNub/PubNub/PubNub/Core/PubNub%2BDataSynchronization.h)